kito129/csvLogToExcel/README.md

 The point are now
 aSet: 1, bSet:0, so we are in second set:

-we gonna put in columns L and M (first set) 1 and 0, and in column N and O (second set) the curent game point, so: 0 and 0
+we gonna put in columns L and M (first set) 1 and 0, and in column N and O (second set) the current game point, so: 0 and 0

 The same for third and eventually fourth or fifth set